PRIMBON SEMESTER 1

 A narrative is a story that is created in a constructive format (written, spoken, poetry, prose, images, song, theater or dance) that describes a sequence of fictional or non-fictional events.
 It derives from the Latin verb narrare, which means "to recount" and is related to the adjective gnarus, meaning "knowing" or "skilled".[1]
 (Ultimately derived from the Proto-Indo-European root gnō-, "to know".[2]) The word "story" may be used as a synonym of "narrative", but can also be used to refer to the sequence of events described in a narrative.
 A narrative can also be told by a character within a larger narrative.
 An important part of narration is the narrative mode.

-exposition, argumentation and description, narration, broadly defined, is one of four rhetorical modes of discourse.
+Along with exposition, argumentation and description, narration, broadly defined, is one of four rhetorical modes of discourse.
 More narrowly defined, it is the fiction-writing mode whereby the narrator communicates directly to the reader.

-culture.
+Stories are an important aspect of culture.
 Many works of art, and most works of literature, tell stories; indeed, most of the humanities involve stories.

-Knowledge Management as a way of elicitate and disseminate knowledge [3], and also to encourage collaboration, to generate new ideas [4] and to "ignite change" [5].
+Narratives have also been used in Knowledge Management as a way of elicitate and disseminate knowledge [3], and also to encourage collaboration, to generate new ideas [4] and to "ignite change" [5].

-ancient Egyptian, ancient Greek, Chinese and Indian culture.
+Stories are of ancient origin, existing in ancient Egyptian, ancient Greek, Chinese and Indian culture.
 Stories are also a ubiquitous component of human communication, used as parables and examples to illustrate points.
 Storytelling was probably one of the earliest forms of entertainment.
 Narrative may also refer to psychological processes in self-identity, memory and meaning-making.

 Specific features and structures of some narrative types